What I’m interested in these days

 - Developing and refining a curriculum to support community managers in science – in my role as Program Director for the AAAS Community Engagement Fellows Program.

-- Defining the roles and skill sets of scientific community managers – which includes my work with the C3 project team of the AAAS Community Engagement Fellows Program
+- Defining the roles and skill sets of scientific community managers – which includes my work with the C3 project team of the 2017 class of AAAS Community Engagement Fellows.

 - Considering our online, technology-mediated interactions and specifically whether co-creation is possible online.
 How do we encourage discourse in such a way that we can share and build on ideas and handle the associated identity issues?

-- Systems thinking as a framework for thinking about organisational change – and specifically the role of “personal mastery” in contributing our individual best selves to a team-based project.
+- Systems thinking and organisational change – including the role of “personal mastery” in contributing our individual best selves to a team-based project.

 - C4Sci groups on Trellis – I run a family of groups on Trellis called Communities for Science Communication (C4Sci) which are focused on community-building within science.
 You can request to join here.